 Ways to make healthy food choices and develop healthy recipes.
 How to overcome picky eating and eating disorders.
 We also discuss vitamins, minerals, supplements, omega oils and probiotics to ensure your child has optimum health.

 Top support to help families navigate the many stages of an autism spectrum disorder diagnosis from early screening and detection to ways to manage a new diagnosis.
-Learn when to seek out professional advice and what happens following a diagnosis to include supportive personal accounts of the autism journey.
+Learn to spot the signs of autism in children, when to seek out professional advice and what happens following a diagnosis to include supportive personal accounts of the autism journey.

 Recently published autism-related books.
 These may be listed as What’s New on the Bookshelf or they may be a book excerpt (sample of the verbatim text).